 Get rid of what hinders in order to advance

-my Christian life – is it a sinful habit or poor relationships?
+in my Christian life – is it a sinful habit or unhelpful relationships that need to be put off and replaced with godly ones (Eph 4:22-24)?
 Reconciliation, forgiveness and resistance to self-pity or retaliating when offended are important keys to making steady progress in our Christian walk.
 Be determined to reach your potential in Christ, dealing with issues that need to be addressed.
 There is the need for long-term perseverance, not giving up after a few setbacks and delays.
-Sin prevents God from responding to our prayers as does inconsiderate treatment of others (Ps 66:18,19; 1 Pet 3:7).
+Sin prevents God from responding to our prayers as does selfish desires, failing to live by Scripture and the inconsiderate treatment of others (Ps 66:18,19; Jas 4:3,17; 1 Pet 3:7).

 Jesus accused the religious leaders of His day of preventing people entering the Kingdom because their lifestyle did not match their beliefs (Mt 23:13-15; Lk 11:52).
 Do our lives present a similar inconsistency of what it means to be a God follower?
+As believers, we are not to put obstacles or stumbling blocks in the way of others coming closer to Christ who wants to impart blessing to all humanity (Lk 18:16).
 Christians are to be ambassadors for God.
 Am I a good advertisement or does my life hinder people from accepting Him by putting an obstacle or cause for offense in their spiritual pathway?

-It’s only by staying close to Jesus, submitting to His Lordship, living by the Bible’s principles, walking in obedience, with consistent, determined effort and a disciplined lifestyle, minimising the distractions, coupled with a focused vision on the goal and dealing decisively with sin, that we will reach our potential in Christ (1 Cor 9:24; Eph 4:13; Phil 3:10-14).
+It’s only by staying close to Jesus, submitting to His Lordship, living by the Bible’s principles, walking in obedience, with consistent, determined effort and a disciplined lifestyle, minimising the distractions, coupled with a focused vision on the goal and dealing decisively with sin and its associated bondages that we will reach our potential in Christ (1 Cor 9:24; Eph 4:13; Phil 3:10-14).